Lately, you’ve been dreaming of having your own suckermouth pleco, but don’t really want to look after a 2 feet long monster.

 They like to have hiding places, as they are not fond of others’ attention during the daytime.

-The minimum tank size for a single of these plecos is 20 gallons, but as this hobby goes, it’s always better to scale up the minimum requirements.
+The minimum tank size for a single Rubber Lip pleco is 20 gallons (the Long tank version is better), but as this hobby goes, it’s always recommended to scale up the minimum requirements if you can.

-A fully grown 7-inch specimen of Rubber pleco should be relocated to a 75 or a 100-gallon tank.
+Anyway, a fully grown 7-inch specimen of Chubby Rubber pleco should be relocated to a 75 or a 100-gallon tank.

-The pH levels of your tank water should be in the range of 6.5 to 8 and the KH levels – between 8 and 12.
-The general hardness of the water should be between 10 and 15°.
-An ideal temperature is 71 to 78 °F (21.5 to 25.5°C).
+The pH levels of the aquarium water should be in the range of 6.5 to 8 and the KH levels – between 8 and 12.
+The general hardness of the water should be between 10 and 15 dGH.
+An ideal temperature for the Rubber Lipped pleco is between 71 and 78 °F (21.5 to 25.5 °C).

 Breeding Ruber Lips may be difficult